-Students are required to maintain current contact information by submitting changes at www.techsis.admin.ttu.edu/student/.
+Students are required to maintain current contact information by making changes on their portal at http://portal.texastech.edu.
 All correspondence, including financial aid refund checks, will be mailed to the address provided by the student.

 Admission Policies and Requirements